Czech Nymphing -

-There was one highly effective nymph fishing technique until recently little used outside Europe.
+One highly effective nymph fishing technique was, until recently, little used outside Europe.
 But not any more.
-This technique has become known as Czech nymphing.
+This technique has become known as Czech (or European) nymphing.

 Using this technique has placed Czech and Polish anglers right up amongst the top performers in World fly-fishing Championships, and in recent World Championships on the winners podium.